Depression and Bipolar Medications

 The people in blue are audience members.

 David: Good Evening.
 I'm David Roberts, the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.
 Our topic tonight is "Depression and Bipolar Medications."
 Our guest, Carol Watkins, M.D. is board certified in adult and child psychiatry.
 She is a clinical assistant professor of psychiatry at the University of Maryland and maintains a private practice in Baltimore, Maryland.
 She is the author of many published psychiatric papers and a frequent lecturer at workshops and seminars.
-Dr. Watkins has also written numerous articles on the treatment of Bipolar Disorder and Depression in children and adults, and maintains an active online resource site dealing with those subjects:
+Dr. Watkins has also written numerous articles on the treatment of Bipolar Disorder and Depression in children and adults.

 Good evening, Dr. Watkins and welcome back to HealthyPlace.com.
 We appreciate you being our guest tonight.
 Lately, we've been hearing a lot about children with depression, teens with depression.
 What do you think about children under age eighteen receiving antidepressants?